khulnasoft/integrations-core/sonarqube/README.md

     password: <password>  # Defined in SonarQube's sonar.properties file
 ```

-**Note**: Once the integration is configured, have SonarQube scan at least one project to send metrics to Datadog.
+**Note**: Once the integration is configured, have SonarQube scan at least one project to send metrics to Khulnasoft.

 Metrics collected by this integration are tagged with a `component` tag by default.
 If you wish to change the tag
 name on a per component basis, specify the `tag` property within the component definition.
 To set it for all projects,